Distributed Denial-of-Service (DDoS) Protection Overview

 Junos OS DDoS protection enables the device to continue functioning while under an attack.
 It identifies and suppresses malicious control packets while enabling legitimate control traffic to be processed.
 A single point of DDoS protection management enables network administrators to customize profiles for their network control traffic.
 For routers, protection and monitoring persists across graceful Routing Engine switchover (GRES) and unified in-service-software-upgrade (ISSU) switchovers.
 Protection is not diminished as the number of subscribers increases.

-Starting in Junos OS Release 14.2, DDoS protection is supported on only specific platforms.
+In Junos OS Release 14.2 and later releases, DDoS protection is supported on specific platforms.
 Verify that your installation includes any of the following:

 MX Series routers that have only MPCs installed: MX240, MX480, MX960, MX2010, and MX2020.

 MX Series routers with a built-in MPC: MX5, MX10, MX40, MX80, and MX104.

 For simplicity, where the text refers to line cards or line card policers, for these routers that means the built-in MPC.

 Because these routers do not have FPC slots, information displayed in FPC fields by show commands actually refers to TFEB.

 PTX Series routers that have only PE-based FPCs installed (PTX3000, PTX5000, PTX1000, and PTX10000) support DDoS protection starting in Junos OS Release 17.4R1.